 The final open space typology is natural areas and bushland.
-These areas provide for recreation activities that can be used for walking, bird watching, cycling and provision of picnic areas.
-Ryde has approximately 158 hectares of natural areas and the major bushland areas are at the Field of Mars Reserve and along the interface with the Lane Cove National Park.
+These areas provide for recreation activities that can be used for walking, bush regeneration, bird watching, cycling and provision of picnic areas.
+Ryde has approximately 158 hectares of natural areas and the major bushland areas are at the Field of Mars Reserve, Brush Farm Park and along the interface with the Lane Cove National Park.